chrisImprove/vim/explain/vim.usage.md

-" Modeline and Notes {
-" THIS FILE IS THE INSTRUCTION OF INSTALLING VIM BUNDLES " Divided into 2 parts: 1.Install process  2.explain use method " Author    : CHRIS
-" Date      : 20170428
-" }
+# VIM 自带快捷键的使用方法

-" motion {
+### motion
     %
-        Find the next item in this line after or under the cursor and jump to its match [[
+        Find the next item in this line after or under the cursor and jump to its match  <br>
+    [[
-        sections forward or to the next '{' in the first column.
+        sections forward or to the next '{' in the first column.  <br>
         When used after an operator, then also stops below a '}' in the first column. gD
         Goto global Declaration.
 When the cursor is on a global variable that is defined in the file,